 Our almond, pistachio, and wine grape crop sales are highly seasonal with most of our sales occurring during the third and fourth quarters.
-Almonds and pistachios each year are sold at market prices while grapes are sold to wineries at contracted prices.
-Our farming operations during 2023 will continue to be impacted by higher costs of production such as fuel costs, fertilizer costs, pest control costs, and labor costs.
-Almond prices have shown slight improvement in the first quarter, however the higher than historically normal inventory levels are anticipated to have an adverse effect on prices for the remainder of 2023.
-It is too early in the production cycle for 2023 to have a subjective estimate of potential production for almonds, grapes, and pistachios.
+Each year almonds and pistachios are sold at market prices, while grapes are sold to wineries at contracted prices.
+We expect that our farming operations during 2023 will continue to be impacted by higher costs of production, such as fuel costs, fertilizer costs, pest control costs, and labor costs.
+Higher than historically normal almond inventory levels are anticipated to have a continuing adverse effect on selling prices for the remainder of 2023.
+The current subjective estimate for the 2023 almond crop is 2.6 billion pounds, which is consistent with 2022.

 Weather conditions can also impact the number of tree and vine dormant hours, which are integral to tree and vine growth.
-We will not know the impact of 2022/2023 winter weather conditions on 2023 production until the summer of 2023.
+We will not know the impact of 2022/2023 winter weather conditions on 2023 production until the late summer of 2023.

 Lastly, the impact of state ground water management laws on new plantings and continuing crop production remains unknown.
 Water delivery and water availability continues to be a long-term concern within California.
-Any limitation of delivery of SWP water and the absence of available alternatives during drought periods could potentially cause permanent damage to orchards and vineyards throughout California.
+Any limitation of delivery of SWP water, and the absence of available alternatives during drought periods, could potentially cause permanent damage to orchards and vineyards throughout California.
 While this could impact us, we believe we have sufficient water resources available to meet our requirements for the next crop year.